 Sublicensing in Graduate Housing

-Note: In order to comply with county orders related to COVID-19, and to support the health of our residents and greater community, sublicensing requests are not being accepted at this time.
+Note: In order to comply with county orders related to COVID-19, and to support the health of our residents and greater community, sublicensees are subject to the university testing and vaccination requirements, as outlined on the Stanford Health Alerts website.
 Please continue to check back periodically for updates.
 Thank you for your understanding and cooperation.